MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 After placing a model you can easily switch to view a different model.

-1. Select **Models** on the right side of the screen.
+1. Tap **Models** on the right side of the screen.

     ![Switch models](media/select-models.PNG "Switch models")

-2. Select the model you want to view.
+2. Tap the model you want to view.

     ![Models screen](media/3D-models.png "Models screen")